 And finally, yes, here's an answer to the mammography question and my response: When the mammography unit was purchased, the Foundation purchased a used motorhome to house the mammo unit in an effort to make it a ‘mobile’ unit.
 That never really worked.
 The story that I got was that there were problems with the unit being mobile and the need to re-calibrate each time the unit was moved.
 Anyway, the motorhome was recently donated back to the Foundation who did indeed sell it.
 The mammography unit was not sold.

-I have heard about the mammography situation, but was told so many different stories I never understood.
+My response: I have heard about the mammography situation, but was told so many different stories I never understood.
 Now, I had heard about the unit being mobile, therefore requiring calibration, but really, did they have to move it once it was understood this would happen each time?

 And the second story, more feasible, was that there was not enough patients to warrant keeping a tech full time.
 Again, that doesn't necessarily hold water or saline, as there could have simply been times where a tech was available, like anything else.